What is in a service?

 Turn around time for the servicing of your equipment is approximately 1 week but we also offer an express service (fees apply) if you need your equipment returned quickly (Conditions apply based upon the availability of parts).
 If you are going on a dive trip be sure to leave enough time prior to have your equipment serviced.

 As a benefit to our club members we also offer free equipment rental when you leave your equipment with us to be serviced.
-In other words, if you leave your set of regulators with us we will provide you a set of Scubapro or TUSA regulators to use until your own equipment is serviced and returned to you.
+In other words, if you leave your set of regulators with us we will provide you a set of Scubapro regulators to use until your own equipment is serviced and returned to you.